 Doors that aren’t used anymore

-A photo-essay of doors not used anymore that chart the changing form and function of buildings over time
+A photo-essay of doors not used anymore that chart the changing form and function of buildings over time.
+The doors hold the stories the buildings have stopped telling.

 The Doors